ashumkin/jedicodeformat/IdePluggin/Delphi2005/Readme.txt

 Change the required package from JvXXXD7R to JvXXXD9R.
 Change the package name to JcfIde9.bpl.
-Change the package description to 'Jedi Code Format IDE Plugin for Delphi 2005'.
+Change the package description to 'JEDI Code Format IDE Plugin for Delphi 2005'.

 In file JcfIdeMain.pas I change one procedure's implementation, because Delphi 2005 does not reload the files formatted automatically like Delphi 7.
 Also there are some lines I think are useless, I comment them out.